Our Philosophy

 Our goal here at Wonderful Cinema is to share with you tips for the best films, both past and present, that we have seen and enjoyed.
 If we watch a film and think it mediocre, we won’t be posting it here.
 In a nutshell, we want to share our favourite celluloid discoveries with whomever is interested.

-The hope is that our visitors will share our goals – if not always our opinions – and will provide their own recommendations through the feedback menu option on this site.
-It is inevitable that many visitors – probably the majority – will not share our tastes and this website will not be for them.
+The hope is that our visitors will share our goals – if not always our opinions – and will provide their own recommendations on our feedback page.
+It is inevitable that many visitors – the majority, in fact – will not share our tastes and this website will not be for them.
 Neither will we agree with all the recommendations put forward to us.
 But we hope that over time a core group of people will form with whom we can share our love for and understanding of wonderful films.

 Shimky